-How did I find my way into yoga?
+How did you find your way to yoga?

-What is my favorite thing about the Lila community?
+What is the best thing about the Lila yoga community?

 Lila is consistent in offering high quality yoga classes.
 The teachers are skilled and well refined in the art.
 I believe it is for this reason that the community of practitioners is so rich and focused and interested in living a life of wellbeing and joy.